Florence May Harding: Art and botany

 Between 1940 and 1970 she was the sole teacher (part-time) of art and botany at the Broken Hill Technical College, where from 1947 she also ran art classes for forty local children on Saturday mornings.
 As well as a fondness for children she had a soft spot for cats, of which she always had a dozen or more lounging about her rumpled home amid her private library and favourite artworks, both hers and those of her artist devotees.

 A talented artist and graphic designer in oils and watercolours, she failed to attract critical acclaim in her own right, but from the early 1950s was instrumental in zealously promoting the art and artists of Broken Hill.
-In 1961 she was a foundation member, secretary, and treasurer (and sole female committee member) of the Willyama Arts Society that stimulated the career of local artists such as Pro Hart and Sam Byrne, leading to the famous Brushmen of the Bush.
+In 1961 she was a foundation member, secretary, and treasurer (and sole female committee member) of the Willyama Art Society that stimulated the career of local artists such as Pro Hart and Sam Byrne, leading to the famous Brushmen of the Bush.
 Byrne, who was well aware of the debt he owed her, freely acknowledged her sound advice.
 In 1965 she was selected to open the Festival of Australian Wildflowers in Canberra.
 She was an Honorary Life Member of the Arts Council of Australia (NSW Division).